danwild/leaflet-wms-animator/README.md

 	// how long to show each frame in the animation
 	timeoutMs: 300,

-	// due to CORS restrictions, you need to define a function to ask your proxy server to make the WMS
+	// due to CORS restrictions, you need to define an async function to ask your proxy server to make the WMS
-	// GetMap request - this example is using a call to a server function called 'getImage' (in MeteorJS)
+	// GetMap request and resolve the result - this example is using a call to a server function called 'getImage' (in MeteorJS)
 	// note that if your target WMS is CORS enabled, you can just define a direct HTTP request here instead.
 	proxyFunction: function(requestUrl, time, resolve, reject){

 		Meteor.call('getImage', requestUrl, function(err, res) {
 			if(err){
-				console.log('http request rejected');
 				reject(err);
 			}